-As shown in ref.~\cite{Kowalska:2018ulj}, there is a bound from the measurement of $\br(\kplus)$ which imposes an additional restriction on the coupling \Lcoupling{22}.
-However, the bound significantly depends on \Lcoupling{12}: for lower values we obtain the result from \cite{Kowalska:2018ulj}, for larger ones \Lcoupling{22} becomes unrestricted.
-This behavior is illustrated by the upper boundary of the green area in the figure~\ref{fig:kaon-solo} of the appendix~\ref{app:kplus}.
-If one sets the coupling \Lcoupling{12} to zero, which implies the maximally restrictive bound from the \kplus\ decay, then the excluded region is shown in figure~\ref{fig:am-charm} as the pink area.
+As shown in Ref.~\cite{Kowalska:2018ulj}, there is a bound from the measurement of $\br(\kplus)$ which imposes an additional restriction on the coupling \Lcoupling{22}.\footnote{ In addition, Drell-Yan dilepton processes $pp\to \mu^+\mu^-$ and $pp\to \mu^+\mu^-j$ provide an upper allowed value for \Rcoupling{22} as function of $\Lcoupling{22}$ and \ms{}, see Ref.~\cite{Kowalska:2018ulj,Raj:2016aky, Bansal:2018eha, Fuentes-Martin:2020lea}.
+This upper bound excludes part of the $2\sigma$ bound for the charm-only scenario in Eq.~\eqref{eq:charm-am-lower-and-upper-limit}.
+We do not use this upper bound here, because for us, it is the lower bound on the couplings in Eq.~\eqref{eq:charm-am-lower-and-upper-limit}, which impacts the analyses in the remainder of the paper.} However, the bound significantly depends on \Lcoupling{12}: for lower values we obtain the result from \cite{Kowalska:2018ulj}, for larger ones \Lcoupling{22} becomes unrestricted.
+This behavior is illustrated by the upper boundary of the green area in the Figure~\ref{fig:kaon-solo} of the appendix~\ref{app:kplus}.
+If one sets the coupling \Lcoupling{12} to zero, which implies the maximally restrictive bound from the \kplus\ decay, then the excluded region is shown in Figure~\ref{fig:am-charm} as the pink area.